aidanboyne/COMPASS/annotated/updated_notes.md

  - login: ---
  - PW: ---
  - qrsh (takes you to compute node)
+ 	- Note that for any compute intensive tasks (inlucing all of what is shown below) you need to specify a larger memory and longer runtime than default.
+For example `qrsh -l h_rt=4:00:00,h_data=16G` gives 4 hours of runtime and 16GB RAM, which should be sufficient.
 2. WinSCP
  - check presaved session for details, same PW